Nahid3007/PlanarBeamTrussFEA/README.md

 # Summary and Outlook

-The python FE results have been tested at the moment for truss sturcutres taken from REF.
+The FE results provided by the python code have been tested and verified for now for planar truss strucutres (see files in `./test` directory).
+The FE models for the truss and beam strucutres and their results for verification are taken from [[2]](#2).

+Beam and Truss/Beam structures will be tested.

+At the moment, only the input file model is visualized by using the `view_input_file.py` script.
+For future crosschecks of the strucutre behaviour, the deformed shape of the structure will also be available to plot.

 # References
+[[1]](#1) Finite Element Method Lecture Notes, Frankfurt University of Applied Scinces

+[[2]](#2) Öchsner, Andreas & Öchsner, Marco.
+(2018).
+A First Introduction to the Finite Element Analysis Program MSC Marc/Mentat.
+10.1007/978-3-319-71915-3.